-With respect to the Company's directors (including also Independent (external) Directors and Independent (non-dependent) Directors), compensation is in accordance with the Rules Regarding the Compensation and Expenses of an External Director - 2000 (as promulgated under the Israeli Companies Law) "Director Compensation Regulations").
-Subject to applicable law, compensation shall be allowed in amounts higher than what is stated in the Director Compensation Regulations, if any of such Independent (external) Directors or Independent (non-dependent) Directors is a professional director, an expert director or a director who makes a unique contribution to the Company.
-Both Independent (external) Directors of the Company, Mr. Abramovich and Ms. Kimhi, are expert directors and therefore are entitled to a higher compensation.
+With respect to the Company's directors Independent (external) (including also Directors and Independent (non-dependent) Directors), compensation is in accordance with the Rules Regarding the Compensation and Expenses of an External Director - 2000 (as promulgated under the Israeli Companies Law) (the "Director Compensation Regulations").
+Subject to applicable law, compensation shall be allowed in amounts higher than what is stated in the Director Compensation Regulations, if any of such Independent (external) Directors or Independent (nondependent) Directors is a professional director, an expert director or a director who makes a unique contribution to the Company.
+Both Directors of the Independent (external) Company, Mr. Abramovich and Ms. Kimhi, are expert directors and therefore are entitled to a higher compensation.
 Further, SHL is also entitled to pay to its directors share-based compensation (subject to applicable law and the restrictions applicable thereto in general under the Compensation Policy, as described above), but in any event the aggregate fair value of the share-based compensation, measured at the time of a new grant, for all of such directors, as a group, in any three (3) year period, did not exceed a fair value of USD 800,000 for one year.
-December 2021, the Annual General Meeting approved, following the approval of the Compensation Committee and the Board: (i) the grant of indemnification letters to the Company's current and future directors and officers, including the CEO and officers and directors who may be deemed controlling shareholders; (ii) the grant of options to purchase 18,000 ordinary shares of the Company at an exercise price of CHF 17.02 per share and with vesting over a three-year period, to each of Mr.
+In December 2021, the Annual General Meeting approved, following the approval of the Compensation Committee and the Board:

-Yehoshua Abramovich, Ms. Dvora Kimhi, Mr. Amir Lerman, Mr. Erez Alroy and Mr. David Salton, who serve as members of the Board; and (iii) an amendment to the Company's directors' compensation, so that each current and future Board member shall receive an annual fee of NIS 68,000 and a participation fee of NIS 3,600, which is paid for the participation of the director in each meeting of the Board or any committee thereof, including for participation via electronic means.
+(i) the grant of indemnification letters to the Company's current and future directors and officers, including the CEO and officers and directors who may be deemed controlling shareholders; (ii) the grant of options to purchase 18,000 ordinary shares of the Company at an exercise price of CHF 17.02 per share and with vesting over a three-year period, to each of Mr. Yehoshua Abramovich, Ms. Dvora Kimhi, Mr. Amir Lerman, Mr. Erez Alroy and Mr. David Salton, who serve as members of the Board; and an amendment to the Company's directors' compensation, so that each current and future Board member shall receive an annual fee of NIS 68,000 and a participation fee of NIS 3,600, which is paid for the participation of the director in each meeting of the Board or any committee thereof, including for participation electronic means.
 The amounts are linked to the Consumer Price Index in Israel.
 With respect to written resolutions, the remuneration shall be 50% of the participation fee; all plus VAT, if applicable.
-Mr. Yariv Alroy will receive such compensation in addition to his remuneration as our Active Although Chairman. the abovementioned amendment with respect to the Active Chairman's compensation constitutes a deviation from the provisions of the Compensation Policy of the Company, such deviation is lawful as it was approved by all the relevant corporate organs including the approval of a special majority of the shareholders.
+Mr. Yariv Alroy will receive such compensation in addition to his remuneration as our Active Chairman.
+Although the abovementioned amendment respect to the Active Chairman's compensation constitutes a deviation from the provisions of the Compensation Policy of the Company, such deviation is lawful as it was approved by all the relevant corporate organs including the approval of a special majority of the shareholders.
+The compensation of Mr. Nachtomy and the compensation of Mr. Barak are as detailed under Section 5.2 below.